alejatraveler98/url-shortening-api-master/README.md

-# Frontend Mentor - Url Shorttening Api Master
+# Frontend Mentor - Url Shortening Api Master

 This project is live on https://url-shortening-api-master-lyart.vercel.app/